i-abdullahirshad/gamepadscheck/src/content/articles/good-controller-polling-rate.md

 **What you can check in a browser**

-Open a gamepad tester, hold a stick steadily in one direction, and watch how often the reported value changes.
+Open a [latency tester](/latency-test/), hold a stick steadily in one direction, and watch how often the reported value changes.
 Compare that behaviour across connections.
 A wired connection against Bluetooth will usually show a visible difference in how smoothly values update.

 This is a comparison, not a certified measurement.
 Any tool claiming to verify 8000Hz polling from inside a browser is overstating what the browser can see.